gustavocmiranda/gustavocmiranda/README.md

 - 🤔 Data enthusiast.
 - 🎓 Studying Computer Science at Universidade Federal Fluminense (UFF).
 - 💼 Looking for an intership opportunity to work with Data.
-- 🌱 Currently learning about Machine Learning, Power BI and Flutter.
+- 🌱 Currently learning about Docker, dbt and Airflow.

 ## My Skills